 3 things that you can do right now

 Take 15 minutes during a PPA session or on the drive home from work to think.
-Analyse your own practice and see if you can identify one area that you want to work on and discuss this with your mentee.
+Analyse your joint practice and the impact on not only your mentee’s learning, but your own, as well as the progress of the pupils.

 In this section